Synthetixio/SIPs/SIPS/sip-15.md

 ### Escrowed SNX
 ---
 Current escrowed SNX tokens in the RewardsEscrow will require a planned upgrade to the RewardsEscrow contract as per [SIP]() to be included as part of the redeemable SNX when liquidating snx collateral.
-The escrowed snx tokens will be transferred to the liquidator and appened to the rewardsEscrow.
+The escrowed snx tokens will be transferred to the liquidator and appended to the rewardsEscrow.

 Mitigating this issue is the fact that in order to unlock all `transferrable` SNX a minter would have to repay all of their debt and re-issue debt at the issuance ratio (currently 800%).